+pageaudit [gemStoneName] [-e exeConfig] [-z systemConfig] [-f] [-d] [-l logFile] [-D privateKey -K dir [-K dir+] [-j passPhrase | -J passphraseFile]

-pageaudit -h -v pageaudit [gemStoneName] [-e exeConfig] [-z systemConfig] [-f] [-d] [-l logfile] gemStoneName Name of the GemStone repository monitor; the default is gs64stone-audit.
+pageaudit -h | -v

+gemStoneName Name of the GemStone repository monitor; the default is gs64stone-audit.
 Network resource syntax is not permitted. -d Disable audit of data pages.
-Only audit Object Table pages, bitmaps, and other non-data pages. -e exeConfig The GemStone executable configuration file.
-See "Executable Configuration File" on page 291. -f Keeps running beyond the first error, if possible -h Print usage and exit. -1 logfilename Write output to the file with the given name.
+Only audit Object Table pages, bitmaps, and other non-data pages. -D privateKey For encrypted extents, specifies the private key file corresponding to the public key used to encrypt the extents.
+The file must be in PEM format.
+Requires -K , and if the private key has a passphrase, also -j or -J . -e exeConfig The GemStone executable configuration file.
+See "Executable Configuration File" on page 309. -f Keeps running beyond the first error, if possible -h Print usage and exit. -j Passphrase For encrypted extents, use the given passphrase to read the private key specified by -D . -J passphraseFile For encrypted extents, use the passphrase contained in file passphraseFile to read the private key specified by -D . passphraseFile must be the full path and filename. -K keyRingDirs For encrypted extents, specifies one or more colon-separated directories which contain keys and certificates.
+May be included more than once. -1 logfilename Write output to the file with the given name.
 The file is created if it does not exist.
-If there is an existing file with this name, the pageaudit output is appended to the end of this file. -n numSessions Run with the specified number of sessions.
+If there is an existing file with this name, the pageaudit output is appended to the end of this file. - n numSessions Run with the specified number of sessions.
 The default is numExtents + numCpus. -V Print version and exit. - z systemConfig The GemStone system configuration file.
-See "System Configuration File" on page 290.
+See "System Configuration File" on page 308.